erpcya/SerialPort-Reader-DotNet/README.md

 # SerialPort-Reader-DotNet
-a simple reader for test based on C#
+A simple reader for test based on C#

 ## Run It